-For super slick metal needles, I love the Addi Turbo needles and the ChiaoGoo stainless steel needles.
+For super slick metal needles, I love the Addi Turbo needles (affiliate link) and the ChiaoGoo (affiliate link) stainless steel needles.
 Be prepared, though: these needles are very slippery.
 That means you’re more likely to lose stitches off your needles if you’re not careful.
 Some knitters also report that metal needles hurt their hands, depending on their tension and how they grip their needles.

 The very best thing about plastic needles is how lightweight they are, which can be really helpful if you have arthritis or a repetitive stress injury that affects your hands or wrists.
 I don’t enjoy working with plastic needles because, like acrylic yarns, they tend to feel a bit icky against sweaty hands without the added speed benefit of the metal needles.
 There are a lot of knitters out there, though, who find that these needles work best for their needs.

 Knitting needles come in two basic shapes – straight and circular.
 Straight needles are the classic knitting needles that you’re used to seeing in movies.
 They have a point at one end and (usually) a little cap at the other end to keep your yarn from sliding off (there are also double pointed needles (affiliate link) for when you need to knit a tube).
 Circular needles have a cable connecting the two needles at the ends where the little caps would be on straight needles.
 That cable is useful for knitting large items and round items, but you can also use circular needles just like you’d use regular straight needles.